-- staff has prioritized the work on intersectionality for this year along with the establishment of thresholds and identifying systemic barriers to success and unintended outcomes of placement in specialized program classes to help with program planning for students with special needs; - with respect to the lower outcomes for students with special needs, LSS will work with staff to identify specific strategies to support learning such as ensuring teachers in specialized program classes have current information to improve practices in schools; - some instructional coaches, multi-disciplinary team members, psychologists, speech language pathologists, a community engagement worker and the Research and Analytics Division will support the work of the Student Achievement Through Equity (SATE) initiative; - the Right to Read inquiry will help educators look at evidence-based reading instruction; - the District has received funding for a math project in grades 4, 5 and 6 to support students in achieving provincial standards for math.
-The project will focus on lagging skills and early intervention; - the grade 9 math de-streaming documentation has explicit expectations about monitoring student achievement; and
+- staff has prioritized the work on intersectionality for this year along with the establishment of thresholds and identifying systemic barriers to success and unintended outcomes of placement in specialized program classes to help with program planning for students with special needs; - with respect to the lower outcomes for students with special needs, LSS will work with staff to identify specific strategies to support learning such as ensuring teachers in specialized program classes have current information to improve practices in schools; - with respect to the possibility of delineating different special education exceptionalities enrolled in French immersion programs and/or academic and applied courses to assist with program planning and support for students, the Research and Analytics Division is working on intersectionality with LSS and this could be one of the first explorations; - some instructional coaches, multi-disciplinary team members, psychologists, speech language pathologists, a community engagement worker and the Research and Analytics Division will support the work of the Student Achievement Through Equity (SATE) initiative; - the Right to Read inquiry will help educators look at evidence-based reading instruction;

-• students with lagging speech skills can be successful in EFI with support.
+- the District has received funding for a math project in grades 4, 5 and 6 to support students in achieving provincial standards for math.
+The project will focus on lagging skills and early intervention; - the grade 9 math de-streaming documentation has explicit expectations about monitoring student achievement; and - students with lagging speech skills can be successful in EFI with support.
 The school multi-disciplinary team may identify an appropriate intervention.